bimarakajati/One-Piece-Character-Classifier-using-Transfer-Learning/README.md

 - Character recognition tools
 - Content moderation for One Piece-related platforms

-## 🧑🏻‍💻 Deployment Using Streamlit Web App
+## 🧑🏻‍💻 Deployment using Streamlit Web App

 ![One Piece Character Classifier](output/-2147483648_-212620.jpg)
 - Available online at: https://onepiececlassifier.streamlit.app/
 - Can be run locally using: `streamlit run app.py`

-## 🧑🏻‍💻 Deployment Using TensorFlow Serving with Docker
+## 🧑🏻‍💻 Deployment using TensorFlow Serving with Docker

 ![One Piece Character Classifier](output/photo_2024-09-19_22-26-23.jpg)